jkeizer1/SongSequencer/README.md

 Song Sequencer uses a master **Beat (clock)** input common across all sequencers.
 The beat clock is used to advance to the next step by counting beats.

 - Each sequencer has a **Bars** parameter and a **Beats Per Bar** parameter.
-For example, if Bars = 1, and Beats per Bar = 4, Song Sequencer will count beats from the master beat input until it reaches 4, and then it will advance to the next sequencer with an ON switch.
+For example, if Bars = 1, and Beats per Bar = 4, Song Sequencer will count beats from the master beat input until it reaches 4, and then it will advance to the next sequencer step with an ON switch.

 - Sequencers can output CV/Gates in any timing not just "on the beat clock"; CVs and Gates are output independently from the beat clock
 - Maximum 256 beats each sequence.